adityaparihar21/adityaparihar21/README.md

 Serving as the primary video production lead for the **official UPES social media presence**, responsible for all video content that represents the university's brand identity to prospective students, faculty, and institutional partners.

 - Conceptualise, shoot, and edit high-impact **Introductory Reels** and institutional branding campaigns in collaboration with the university media team
-- Own end-to-end production pipelines — from pre-production scripting through post-production color grading and delivery — ensuring visual consistency across all platforms
+- Own end-to-end production pipelines — from pre-production scripting through post-production color grading and delivery
 - Drive **high engagement** on official social channels through narrative-driven content and precise motion graphic work
-- Manage simultaneous production timelines while maintaining full-time BTech CSE coursework

 `Adobe Premiere Pro` `After Effects` `DaVinci Resolve` `Cinematography` `Color Grading` `Motion Graphics`